HI - Recovery

 Once the kayak is drained it is turned upright and slid back into the water so it can be stabilized to allow the person in the water to begin their re-entry into their kayak.
 The person in the water can help with the seesaw action.

 The center kayak is stabilized by the two outside ones and the paddle bridge is still used for support.
-As a side note it is best to use all three paddles for the bridge, especially when the flooded kayak is on them.
+Again, it is best to use all three paddles for the bridge, especially when the flooded kayak is on them.

 One of the re-entry methods commonly used during the HI-Recovery is the feet first method.
 The paddler in the water gets between the kayaks and places one arm on their kayak and one arm on the other.

-When ready the paddler then leans their head back in order to easily lift their feet into their cockpit.
+When ready, the paddler in the water leans their head back in order to easily lift their feet into their cockpit.
 Once the feet are in the cockpit the kayaker presses down on their hands as they arch their back in order to slide their back side and body over their seat back and into their cockpit.

 If they cannot get in by themselves the kayaker on the opposite side can lend a hand to help the re-entering paddler get back into their kayak.